gt-crnch-rg/fc-with-rg-vip/docs/linux/[Linux]-SSH-and-SSH-Keys.md

 #### How do I generate a key and upload it to my Github (or GT Github account)?

+In all cases, you will need to use ssh-keygen to generate a key then find your public SSH key (`id_rsa.pub` or similar) and upload that to your Github account under:

 Windows:

+1) Open Powershell and run `ssh-keygen.exe`
+2) Your key will be under your hidden `.ssh` folder in your home directory.
+    * Typically this is `C:\Users\<your username>\.ssh`

 MacOS:

 Linux:

+1) Open a terminal and run `ssh-keygen`
+2) Your key will be under your the `.ssh` folder in your home directory (`/home/<username/.ssh`).

 #### How do I add my SSH key to a remote cluster like the Rogues Gallery?

 Please use ssh-copy-id, which is specifically designed for this!
+Please read more about it [here](https://www.ssh.com/academy/ssh/copy-id).

+In short, you log in with your GT username and password and

 ### File transfers with SCP and rsync ###